The Ultimate Guide on How to Open a Gym or Studio

 - if they have been a member at a gym previously

-Once you open the club, include a liability waiver as well so you are covered in case they get injured.
+Once you open the gym or studio, include a liability waiver as well so you are covered in case they get injured.

 Your sales team can also use the guest intake form for telephone inquiries.
 If there is an email or web lead, your sales team should automatically get their contact information.